-\textit{Gradient descent methods.} One of the most common approaches to optimization is to make iterative steps in directions indicated by the gradient.
+One of the most common approaches to optimization is to make iterative steps in directions indicated by the gradient.
 Given that only statistical estimates are available for these gradients, these strategies fall under the umbrella of Stochastic Gradient Descent (SGD).
-One SGD method which has been imported from the machine learning community is Adam, which adapts the size of the steps taken during the optimization to allow for more efficient and precise solutions than those obtained trough basic SGD~\cite{Kingma2015}.
-An alternative method inspired by the machine learning literature adapts the precision (i.e. the number of shots taken for each estimate), rather than the step size, at each iteration in an attempt to be frugal with the quantum resources used~\cite{kubler2019adaptive}.
+One SGD method that has been imported from the machine learning community is Adam, which adapts the size of the steps taken during the optimization to allow for more efficient and precise solutions than those obtained through basic SGD~\cite{Kingma2015}.
+An alternative method inspired by the machine learning literature adapts the precision (the number of shots taken for each estimate), rather than the step size, at each iteration in an attempt to be frugal with the quantum resources used~\cite{kubler2019adaptive}.
 It is possible to attain an unbiased estimator for a partial derivative with even just a single shot~\cite{sweke2019stochastic}, so adapting the number of shots when low precision is acceptable can lead to significant reductions in the overall shot cost of an algorithm.

-A different gradient-based approach is based on simulating an imaginary time evolution~\cite{mcardle2019variational}, or equivalently by employing the quantum natural gradient descent method, which is based on notions of information geometry~\cite{stokes2019quantum,koczor2019quantum}.
-While standard gradient descent takes steps in the steepest descent direction in the $l_2$ (Euclidean) geometry of the parameter space, natural gradient descent works instead on a space with a metric tensor that encodes the sensitivity of the quantum state to variations in the parameters.
+A different gradient-based approach is based on simulating an imaginary time evolution~\cite{mcardle2019variational}, or equivalently by using the quantum natural gradient descent method, which is based on notions of information geometry~\cite{stokes2019quantum,koczor2019quantum}.
+Whereas standard gradient descent takes steps in the steepest descent direction in the $l_2$ (Euclidean) geometry of the parameter space, natural gradient descent works instead on a space with a metric tensor that encodes the sensitivity of the quantum state to variations in the parameters.
 Using this metric tensor, typically accelerates the convergence of the gradient update steps, allowing a given level of precision to be attained with fewer iterations.
 This method has also been extended to incorporate the effects of noise~\cite{koczor2019quantum}.